-I'm a post-doctoral researcher in the Center of Cancer Systems Biology at Steward St. Elizabeth's Medical Center in Boston, MA.
+I'm a post-doctoral researcher in the Center of Cancer Systems Biology, GeneSys Research Institute, in Boston, MA.
 I also hold a Research Instructor position at Tufts University School of Medicine.
 My current interests lie in using mathematics to understand the systemic response of a host to cancer.
 Specifically, I study cancer immunology, the dynamics of heterogeneous cell populations in cancer progression, and the role of the tumor microenvironment in intercellular communication and tumor development.

 I was awarded my Doctorate in Oct.
 2010 for my PhD Thesis entitled Cerebrospinal Fluid Pulsations and Aging Effects in Mathematical Models of Hydrocephalus by the Applied Mathematics department at the University of Waterloo (UW).